MacDella Cooper: MacDella Cooper Foundation (MCF)

-In 2003, Cooper founded the MacDella Cooper Foundation, a 501c3 international charitable organization whose mission is to educate, train and motivate Africa’s most vulnerable children, disadvantaged youth and marginalized women, helping them to become productive contributors to their nations’ economic, social and political development.
+In 2003, Cooper founded the MacDella Cooper Foundation, a 501c3 international charitable organization whose mission is to educate, train and motivate Africa's most vulnerable children, disadvantaged youth and marginalized women, helping them to become productive contributors to their nations’ economic, social and political development.

 The foundation provided the fundamental building block for raising millions of dollars to support national development projects in Liberia.
 Cooper used her philanthropic platform to advocate for the necessary funds to promote human rights, as well as the protection of women and children.
 The foundation also provides access to education, healthcare, affordable housing and employment.

-MacDella Cooper Academy
+MacDella Cooper Foundation Academy

 In December 2010, the MacDella Cooper Foundation opened the first school in Liberia to offer free tuition that includes room and board.
-Located in Charlesville, Margibi County, Liberia, the MacDella Cooper Academy has the capacity to house 80 students, aged 4 to 13 years.
+Located in Charlesville, Margibi County, Liberia, the MacDella Cooper Foundation Academy has the capacity to house 80 students, aged 4 to 13 years.
 The school's building was designed by award-winning Dutch-American architect Winka Dubbeldam.

 The Academy provides quality education and life skills for "at-risk", vulnerable, and disadvantaged children in an environment that is conducive to learning.
-At the MCF School, students get three meals a day consisting of healthy, locally grown ingredients.
+At the MCF Academy, students get three meals a day consisting of healthy, locally grown ingredients.

-The foundation’s former participants are now internationally recognized performers who have been invited to various events including the official Africa Day celebrations in Paris and the UN Peace Concert in the United States.
+The foundation's former participants are now internationally recognized performers who have been invited to various events including the official Africa Day celebrations in Paris and the UN Peace Concert in the United States.

 Additionally, all eligible children from the MCF Academy successfully wrote and passed their West African Examination Council (WAEC) exams, a regional requirement for recognition within West Africa.